 Setting of the annual subscription.

-Election of the Officers of the Club.
+Election of the Directors of the Club and proposed committee members.

 The making, altering and rescinding of Club Rules as deemed necessary.